Getting Started with Extensions

 - In the Extensions box, click the GET STARTED button, to let Twitch know you are ready to onboard.

-- Go to the onboarding process, by doing one of the following:
+- Go to the onboarding process:

 Complete all four sections of the form: